sveawebpay/java-integration/index.md

 Various service requests such as the WebPay .createOrder() and .getAddresses() methods along with the WebPayAdmin .queryOrder() et al methods may return a CompanyCustomer object as (part) of the request response.

 Note that not all responses define the same attributes.
 Also, what attributes are returned may vary between different countries and payment methods.
 In general, you should inspect the received response object attributes before relying on them for further requests.

+If defined, the customer `.getName()` method will contain the amalgated customer firstname and surname as returned by the various credit providers we use in the respective country.
+Unfortunately, there is no way of knowing the exact format of the amalgated name; i.e. "Joan Doe", "Joan, Doe", "Doe, Joan".

+If defined, the customer firstname and surname are provided by the methods `.getFirstName()` and `.getLastName()`; if not, these methods return null.

 ### 5.9 WebPayItem.numberedOrderRow() <a name="i59"></a>
 NumberedOrderRow extends the orderRow class, providing fields used by when i.e. administrating an invoice or payment plan order.